schacon/redis-rb/README.markdown

 ## Examples

 Check the examples/ directory.  *Note* you need to have redis-server running first.

+## Differences from ezmobius/redis-rb

+* Connection is deferred until you use the library. a420731
+* You may pass `:namespace` to the initializer to scope all keys.
+73b9ae3
+* You may pass `:thread_safe` to the initializer to make Redis thread safe.
+1d0c44c

+I will continue to merge in changes from ezmobius/redis-rb.

+## Installation

+    gem install defunkt-redis